-Haley choose to attend Texas Woman’s University because she embraced the university’s stated purpose to “Educate a woman, empower the world.”
+Haley chose to attend Texas Woman’s University because she embraced the university’s stated purpose to “Educate a woman, empower the world.”
 Haley’s concern about the lack of diversity in our nation’s gifted and talented programs, and her own experience of being denied multiple times to be tested for the program in our public schools, influenced her in selecting a major in Interdisciplinary Studies within TWU’s College of Professional Education.
 Haley thrived academically and was on the Dean’s list for multiple consecutive semesters.
 Haley graduated Magnum Cum Laude and was honored for her academic success by being selected as the student speaker during her graduation ceremony.
 Haley is the youngest graduate on record from Texas Woman’s University.

 While at Texas Woman’s University, Haley continued her strong commitment to leadership and public service.
 Haley was elected to the Texas Woman’s University Student Senate as the representative for the College of Professional Education.
 As a Student Senator, Haley led the effort to rewrite and strengthen the TWU Student Government Association Constitution and the Student Senate’s Bylaws.
 Additionally, Haley led the fight in the Student Senate to build a coalition to publicly support DACA students and their families.